towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 ### Push-down filters and aggregations

 We already have the read APIs, which enforce row-level security, and they are running filters over our data.
 In addition, we can push down additional filters that we need when we are running the analytics.
-We can also push down other aggregations, for example, sums, averages, and variences.
+We can also push down other aggregations, for example, *sums*, *averages*, and *variences*.
 In addition to computing the rows that we are allowed to see because of the row-level security parameters, we also apply the additional filters in the aggregations, which reduces the amount of data that comes back.

-## Storage optimizer
+### Storage optimizer

-We also have a storage optimizer for governed tables that works in the background and automatically compiles small files into larger ones (aka file compactions) and automatically merges deltas into the large files as well.
+We also have a *storage optimizer* for governed tables that works in the background and automatically compiles small files into larger ones (aka file compactions) and automatically merges deltas into the large files as well.

+## What is in-place data consumption in the Lake Formation?

+The data mesh allows us to share data from the producer data lakes, rather than copying it to the consumer applications that use it.
+This reduces the storage bill down.
+Also, sharing data minimizes discrepencies in the data between the system that produced the data and the system that consumes it.

+Note that in-place consumption requires more sophisticated access control mechanisms than those needed to control access to copied data.

+## Does any data catalog hold any data?

+Typically, a data catalog doesn't hold any data.

+## Are data domains solely consumers or producers?

+Data domains can belong to both producers and consumers.
+Data domains can be purely producers, like a finance domain that only produces sales and revenue data for consumers, or purely consumers, like a product recommendation service that consumes data from other domains to generate the product recommendations displayed on an ecommerce website.

+## What are the resource links in the data catalog?

+The Data Catalog also contains *resource links*, which are links to shared databases and tables in *external accounts*, and are used for cross-account access to data in the data lake.
+Each AWS account has one Data Catalog per AWS Region.